 While many of my writings are intended for academic audiences, some of my book projects and a number of other writings are intended for wider audiences.
 In short, there is overlap between my writings and my public engagement efforts.
 Since some of my articles primarily target public audiences and are fewer in number, I have for now put a list of them on my public engagement page - Click here to see that list of public writings.
-I have also started a blog in the last year on which I write about current events or ideas that intrigue me when inspiration comes and time allows.
+I have also started (though often neglected) a blog on which I write about current events or ideas that intrigue me when inspiration comes and time allows.
 You can visit my blog by clicking here.

 Chapter 1 in Philosophical Pragmatism and International Relations: Essays for a Bold New World, edited by Shane Ralston,